himanshu-s5/life-skills/firewall.md

 ### 2. Stateful Inspection Firewalls

-Stateful inspection Firewalls, also known as dynamic packet filtering, provide a more advanced level of security by tracking the state of active connections.
+Stateful inspection firewalls, also known as dynamic packet filtering, provide a more advanced level of security by tracking the state of active connections.
 They maintain a state table that records information about active sessions, including:

 - **Connection State:** Indicates whether the connection is new, established, or closing.
 - **Packet Sequence:** Ensures that packets are part of a valid session and are received in the correct order.